 The saint always is to look up to Jesus, no matter how strenuous the particular battle and burden may be, and know there will come an end.
 We are more than conquerors through Christ.
 Our expectation and hope will not be cut off.
 We will dwell in joy and peace one day.

-"This day is holy unto our Lord: neither be ye sorry, for the joy of the Lord is your strength" (Nehemiah 8:10).
+“This day is holy to our LORD.
+Do not sorrow, for the joy of the LORD is your strength.”
+(Nehemiah 8:10).

 The image of God is a holy, compassionate moral character.
 Holy strength of character has not been the image of the Christians, in many instances.
 As we begin to confess our sins, and as we behold the Glory of God in the face of Christ, a strong, holy, compassionate character in the likeness of the strong, holy, compassionate character of the Father and Christ is formed in us.